 Army Vice Chief of Staff General Maxwell R. Thurman has taken steps toward identifying the Army's role in space operations by creating the Army Space Council from the Army's senior leadership.
-The charter of the council is to focus on the current space activities of the Army, the Army's potential role in a Unified Space Command and a future centralized Army space organization to form Army space policies. concepts, doctrine and requirements, as well as manpower, training and materiel programs.
+The charter of the council is to focus on the current space activities of the Army, the Army's potential role in a Unified Space Command and a future centralized Army space organization to form Army space policies, concepts, doctrine and requirements, as well as manpower, training and materiel programs.
 The council has identified an Army Space Working Group and its primary participants and has established a schedule for accomplishing the formulation tasks.

 In addition to the aforementioned program initiatives, it began defining the Army's vital interests in the three space operational missions of force enhancement, space support and space control.
-In view of The Air Force and Navy are fully committed to the establishment of a viable set of programs directed toward supporting their combat forces by applying and controlling space assets, but the Army has been constrained by its inability to envision a role for itself.

-the Army's past efforts in space operations, the quality of these initiatives may determine the Army's future standing in space-related activities.
+In view of the Army's past efforts in space operations, the quality of these initiatives may determine the Army's future standing in space-related activities.

-The significance of the Army's role in space can be derived from the gap needing to be filled in its capability to conduct, control and sustain combat forces on the modern battlefield in a mid to highintensity conflict environment.
+The significance of the Army's role in space can be derived from the gap needing to be filled in its capability to conduct, control and sustain combat forces on the modern battlefield in a mid to high intensity conflict environment.
 The very nature and pace of the evolution of technology and the application of space assets by the threat on the modern battlefield dictate that the US military stay in front of potential enemies in the research, development, deployment and operation of space systems.
 Anything less will quickly show in shortcomings to fight and defeat the enemy using all available means while denying the same to him.